cdrn/cdrn.github.io/content/blog/tick-honeypot/tick-honeypot.md

 Let me walk you through it:

-We set up a V3 pool whose current tick is at `n`.
+We set up a V3 pool whose current tick[^v3-ticks] is at `n`.
 We provide liquidity at `[n+200, upper_bound]`, single-sided, all token, zero WETH.
 The current tick is below our range, so the position holds 100% token by definition.

 A buy (victim) moves the tick up.
 It fast-forwards through the empty 200-tick gap (no liquidity, no cost), enters our range, and starts trading against our tokens.
 WETH accumulates in the pool.
 Buyer walks away with tokens, thinking they got in early.

 A sell moves the tick down.
 There is no initialised tick below the current one.
 The swap has nothing to trade against and reverts.
 Tokens are now unsellable on this pool.
+No liquidity at the current tick.

 We own the LP NFT.
 When we want out, we call `decreaseLiquidity` + `collect` on the position manager.
 We get our remaining tokens back plus all the WETH buyers paid in.
 On-chain it looks like a normal LP exit.